The beginning of sorrows ∙

 She says, “Oh mother, my life has been so shaky and often artificial.
 I have often been beside myself.
 But now, I am at the end of all my troubles.”

-In her mother quipped, “Oh dear, you just do not know which end.”
+Her mother quipped, “Oh dear, you just do not know which end.”

-Life is filled with transitions that are very trying and difficult: becoming an adult and being free from your parent supervision, graduating from school and going out into the workforce, getting married, having your first child, loss of a loved one, transitioning from marriage to separation, or divorce.
+Life is filled with transitions that are very trying and difficult: becoming an adult and being free from your parents’ supervision, graduating from school and going out into the workforce, getting married, having your first child, loss of a loved one, transitioning from marriage to separation, or divorce.

-A major transition is coming to planet Earth and its people as the prophesied Seventieth Week of Daniel draws near.
+A significant transition is coming to planet Earth and its people as the prophesied Seventieth Week of Daniel draws near.
 It is characterized by the beginning of sorrows, travail, or the pain of childbirth.